OFranjas/odin-recipes/README.md

 A basic recipe website.

-The website will consist of a main index page which will have links to a few recipes.
+The website consists of a main index page which will have links to a few recipe pages.

+This project is part of the Odin Project curriculum and was created to practice basic HTML skills.